-- NHSCFA circulars - The NHSCFA's 'Intelligence Alerts, Bulletins and Local Warnings Guidance' - Results of thematic quality assessments - Responses to queries from the NHSCFA or NHS CFS Wales - Required NHSCFA compliance records - Evidence of implementation of NHSCFA or NHS CFS Wales requirements - Minutes of relevant meetings, action points and records of their execution - Awareness materials - Records of distribution of fraud, bribery and corruption alerts - Evaluation of the success of preventative measures undertaken - Improvements to preventive measures in response to the reviews - Evidence of a systematic and comprehensive approach to dealing with alerts. - Evidence of a correlation between alerts and improvements in the area they cover. - An established and effective system of follow up reviews to analyse the impact of alerts
+- NHSCFA circulars - NHSCFA's 'Intelligence Alerts, Bulletins and Local Warnings Guidance' - Results of thematic assessments - Responses to queries from NHSCFA - Required NHSCFA compliance records - Evidence of implementation of NHSCFA requirements - Minutes of relevant meetings, action points and records of their execution - Awareness materials - Records of distribution of fraud, bribery and corruption alerts - Evaluation of the success of preventative measures undertaken

+- Improvements to preventative measures in response to the reviews - Evidence of a systematic and comprehensive approach to dealing with alerts - Evidence of a correlation between alerts and improvements in the area they cover - An established and effective system of follow up reviews to analyse the impact of alerts

-The organisation ensures that all new staff are subject to the appropriate level of pre-employment checks, as recommended by NHS Employers, before commencing employment within the organisation.
-Assurance is sought from any employment agencies used that the staff they provide have been subject to adequate vetting checks, in line with guidance from NHS CFS Wales, NHS Employers and the Home Office.
+The organisation ensures that all new staff are subject to the appropriate level of pre-employment checks, as set out in General Condition 5.9 of the NHS Standard Contract.
+Assurance is sought from any employment agencies used that the staff they provide have been subject to adequate vetting checks, in line with guidance from the NHSCFA, NHS Employers and the Home Office.

 Individuals using false or forged identity, right to work and qualifications documentation could fraudulently gain employment in the NHS.
-It is important that organisations follow the NHS Employers guidance 'NHS Employment Check Standards' to reduce that risk, and ensure new employees are subject to the appropriate level of background checks before commencing employment.
+It is important that organisations follow the NHS Employers guidance 'NHS Employment Check Standards' to reduce that risk, and ensure new employees are subject to the appropriate background checks before commencing employment.
 Staff responsible for carrying out employment checks should receive appropriate training so they are able to recognise false or forged documents.